metio/terraform-provider-k8s/docs/data-sources/argoproj_io_argo_cd_v1alpha1_manifest.md

 Required:

-- `path` (String) Path of the directory on the host.
+- `path` (String) path of the directory on the host.
 If the path is a symlink, it will follow the link to the real path.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath

 Optional:

-- `type` (String) Type for HostPath Volume Defaults to '' More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath
+- `type` (String) type for HostPath Volume Defaults to '' More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath

 <a id="nestedatt--spec--repo--volumes--iscsi"></a>